Guide to Living at the Station

 Dining hall service is available early June through mid-August or when field courses are in residence.
 Meals are covered as part of the tuition of summer field courses or are available for purchase.
 Breakfast and dinner are served Monday-Thursday with Friday and weekend meals available upon request.
 A signup sheet is available for Friday and weekend meals.
 Please sign up no later than Thursday.

 Self-made lunch items are provided during the breakfast hour for a sack lunch.
 Please take only what you need for that day's lunch.
 If you would like to reduce the use of throwaway products, you may bring your own plastic lunchbox/bag and reusable containers.

 The dining hall serves healthy, filling meals usually with several meat and vegetarian options.
 The dining hall can meet most dietary requirements.

 Please let the dining hall staff know of any special dietary needs as soon as you can.

 Camping or open fires (fire pits, fire pans, charcoal grills, etc) are not permitted on Mountain Research Station property.
 Public campgrounds are located nearby.

 Living With Wildlife

 The Mountain Research Station is a wild place.
 Black bear, moose, mountain lions, and coyotes move through the station througout the year.
 All wildlife should be viewed at a distance and treated with respect.
 Never feed wildlife, including squirrels and chipmunks.

 Smoking is not permitted in any building or public area at the Mountain Research Station.
-CU policy on smoking.